Description

 Applying this definition to our asset in some examples:

-• Compared with GLD (-21 days) in the period of the last 3 years, the maximum reduction from previous high of -13.8 days is larger, thus better.
+• Compared with GLD (-21 days) in the period of the last 3 years, the maximum drop from peak to valley of -13.8 days is higher, thus better.

 MaxDuration: